sergeballif/sergeballif.github.io/play.md

 mathjax: true
 featured: false
 comments: true
-title: Desmos in the College Classroom
+title: What is Desmos?
 desmos: true
 ---

-## What is Desmos?
+## What is this calculator I've been hearing about?

 Desmos is the graphing calculator I could only dream of having when I went through high school.
 It has a beautiful layout, it solves equations (numerically), it works with lists, and it can plot implicit functions and inequalities.
+It can be used for algebra, modeling, statistics, and even calculus.
 Best of all, it's freely available to use in a web browser or as a mobile app.
 How good do I think it is?
-Well, if you gave me the option of a $\$100$ TI calculator or the free Desmos app for my phone, I would certainly chose the Desmos app.
+Well, if you gave me the option of a \(\$100\) TI calculator or the free Desmos app for my phone, I would certainly chose the Desmos app.

+The best way to learn Desmos is to go to [desmos.com](desmos.com) and try the calculator out.
+You'll be amazed at it's capabilities.
+There are plenty of tutorials to help you on your journey.

-In this post I will highlight some of my favorite capabilities of Desmos.
+In this post I will highlight some of my favorite capabilities of Desmos with a minimal explanation.
 Throughout these examples, be sure to notice that calculator just begs for you to experiment and make changes as you go.

 ## What Can the Desmos Calculator do?